 They also have a common kitchen where everyone is free to use the utensils and the equipment.
 But of course, guests are expected to clean up after themselves.
 Snacks for sale are also spread out at the kitchen counter for anyone wanting a bite in between work.

 iiOffice Cebu is indeed ideal for large groups.
-They have two conference/ meeting rooms available for people wanting to have a close door discussion and lockers for monthly rent.
-There are several comfortable spaces too if you want to lounge at the big sofa or at cushioned chairs.
+They have two conference/ meeting rooms available for people wanting to have a close-door discussion and lockers for monthly rent.
+There are several comfortable spaces too if you want to lounge on the big sofa or at cushioned chairs.

 How to Get to iiOffice Cebu